 You don't have to go into your trials completely blind.
 Chimezie says many beauty pros are happy to hop on the phone to chat (some even offer free preliminary consultations too).
 "The goal of this call is two-fold: to establish rapport with a prospective [to-be-wed] and to also learn about their vision and provide insights that will help their planning process."

 2. Find Inspirational Photos of Hair and Makeup

 When it comes to hair and makeup, it can be hard to figure out the exact look you want.
-Lo suggests creating an inspiration board of beauty looks you like.
-Maybe you gravitate towards chic, classic styles, or maybe you're a fan of boho vibes.
+Brittany Lo, founder and CEO of Beautini in New York City, suggests creating an inspiration board of beauty looks you like.
+Maybe you gravitate towards elegant, classic styles, or maybe you're a fan of laid-back, boho vibes.
 Whatever looks you pick, explaining what you like about them to your stylist will help them understand your preferences.
+"Label them for your stylist," says Emma Fitzgerald, owner of Salon Trés in Chicago.
+"For example, write 'These bangs are everything,' 'This part is on point,' or 'Swooning over this color.'"
 It's also totally fine if you like something in photos but don't like it on yourself—that's what a trial is for!

 Have absolutely no way to articulate what you like?
 Another helpful way for you to communicate what you're looking for is to describe what you don't want.
 Have you been in a wedding party where you disliked how you looked?
 Tell the stylists why you felt that way, Lo says.
 Your trial will be much more efficient if your stylists know what to stay away from, and you won't need to wait until each look is finished to figure out what you don't like about it.